- CBD QUIZ

 In some cases, these potent effects are described as “borderline hallucinogenic”, and it's not uncommon for people to report heightened mental and spiritual awareness, mild visuals, and a potent euphoria that is similar to other psychedelic substances.

 Delta-8, on the other hand, is known for having mild euphoric effects that are relaxing and potentially sedating.
 It's a great place for new THC users to start, and it's often related to the effects of a mild Indica cannabis strain.

 Read “THC-O Effects” to learn more.

 Although the effects of Delta-8 and THC-O are vastly different, both cannabinoids potentially have some therapeutic benefits.
 Of course, research is lacking in both areas, but experts believe that they may both provide some of the same benefits as traditional THC products because they interact with the Endocannabinoid System in a very similar way.

-It's possible that both cannabinoids are useful for managing symptoms like nausea, poor sleep, and physical discomfort.
-Delta-8 may be a better solution for anyone who is prone to anxiety or paranoia after THC use.
-It's milder effects are thought to be less likely to produce these uncomfortable side effects.
+Both cannabinoids may be useful for managing symptoms like nausea, poor sleep, and physical discomfort.
+Delta-8 may be a better solution for anyone prone to anxiety or paranoia after THC use.
+Its milder effects are thought to be less likely to produce these uncomfortable side effects.

 In the meantime, you may want to read about:

 Although THC-O possibly has therapeutic benefits similar to other THC products, it's most often chosen for recreational use.
 Its increased potency is exciting to experienced THC users, and many consumers enjoy the mild "psychedelic" effects.
 As more THC-O research unfolds, we may see a spike in THC-O use for therapeutic purposes.